 For those of you earning more than $87,000 per annum, then you’ll be happy as the government have increased the threshold of the 32.5 per cent tax bracket to $90,000.
 There are also rebates that will come in for people earning up to $125,000 a year.

-There are also tax breaks for the low to middle incomes earners, who can receive tax back for the 2018/19 financial year between $200 and $530 depending on their earnings.
+There are also tax breaks for the low to middle incomes earners, who can receive tax back for the 2018/19 financial year between $200 and $530 depending of their earnings.

 There’s also a little something in there for big business.
 Companies with an annual turnover between $25 million and $50 million will pay a lower corporate tax to the amount of 27.5%, down from 30%.

-Regional Victorian businesses will also find they will receive a payroll tax cut bringing their rate down to 2.425%, from 3.65% to help encourage and boost the regional industries.
+Regional Victorian businesses will also find they will receive a payroll tax cut bringing it down to 2.425%, down from 3.65% to help encourage and boost the regional industries.

 Alongside this however we see cuts to Sunday penalty rates for the fast food, hospitality, retail and pharmaceutical industries.
 It is the part time and full time employees that will get hit the hardest from this, with cuts between 10%-15% occurring.
 Casual employees remain almost unaffected, except in the retail sector where their penalty rates drop by an extra 5%.

-This means at this stage we say goodbye to ordering off the U.S Amazon site, as they no longer deliver to Australian addresses, and instead will re-direct you to their newly founded Australian version.
+This means at this stage we say goodbye to ordering off the U.S Amazon, as they no longer deliver to Australian addresses, and instead will re-direct you to their newly founded Australian version.